lingui/js-lingui/website/docs/ref/react.md

 // renders as <Icon label="Sign in" />
 ```

-`render` or `component` also accepts `null` value to render string without wrapping component.
+`render` or `component` also accepts `null` value to render string without a wrapping component.
 This can be used to override custom `defaultComponent` config.

 ``` jsx
 <Trans render={null}>Heading</Trans>;